Legal framework for digital public administration services

 eIDAS Regulation

-Regulation on setting up a standardised digital access gateway to information, to procedures and to assistance and problem-solving services
+Regulation on establishing a single digital gateway to provide access to information, to procedures and to assistance and problem-solving services and amending Regulation (EU) No 1024/2012

 General Data Protection Regulation

-Regulation on the protection of natural persons with regard to the processing of personal data and on the free movement of such data
+Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC

 Free Flow of Data Regulation

-Regulation on a framework for the free flow of non-personal data in the European Union
+Regulation (EU) 2018/1807 of the European Parliament and of the Council of 14 November 2018 on a framework for the free flow of non-personal data in the European Union

 Web Accessibility Directive

-Directive on the accessibility of the websites and mobile applications of public sector bodies
+Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies

 Service Directive